random689/tp/docs/DeveloperGuide.md

 ![MeetSequenceDiagram](images/MeetSequenceDiagramRef.png)

-Whenever a meeting is added to the list, the list will be sorted so that when the user views the upcoming meetings, it will be shown in ascending order.
+Whenever a meeting is added to the list, the meeting will be inserted a way such that the earliest meeting (in terms of date) is at the top of the list, and the latest meeting is at the back of the list.

 #### Design considerations: